Average Travel Speed

 Methodology: Average Travel Speed

-The average travel speed for each segment is derived by summing the percent of volume at heavily congested (HC) speeds multiplied by the heavily congested speed, the percent of volume at mildly congested (MC) speeds multiplied by the mildly congested speed, and the percent of volume at uncongested (UC) speeds multiplied by the uncongested speed.
+The average travel speed for each segment is derived by summing: (1) the percent of volume at heavily congested (HC) speeds multiplied by the heavily congested speed; (2) the percent of volume at mildly congested (MC) speeds multiplied by the mildly congested speed; and (3) the percent of volume at uncongested (UC) speeds multiplied by the uncongested speed.
+Volumes within the three categories add up to 100%.
 The average travel speed for an area is calculated by summing the products of the segment average speeds and the segment VMTs and then dividing it by the total segment VMT.
-Field-measured travel speed data, provided by HERE Technologies through Regional Integrated Transportation Information System (RITIS) at the University of Maryland’s (Center for Advanced Transportation Technology) CATT Lab, is used for speed.
-The field-measured travel speed data covers most of the State Highway System (SHS) and National Highway System (NHS) roadways.
-On roadways where the speed data does not cover the SHS or NHS, speeds are calculated based from speed volume functions.

 Calculation